tsneemahmad/reading-notes/class-12.md

 The first thing we need to do is download Chart.js.
 Then create a new html page and import the script.

 **Drawing a line chart**
 To draw a line chart, the first thing we need to do is create a canvas element in our HTML in which Chart.js can draw our chart.
+So add this to the body of our HTML page:
-Next, we need to write a script that will retrieve the context of the canvas.Inside the same script tags we need to create our data.
+`<canvas id="buyers" width="600" height="400"></canvas>`, Next, we need to write a script that will retrieve the context of the canvas.Inside the same script tags we need to create our data.

 **Drawing a pie chart**
 First, we need the canvas element: